.png)

 UK

-Archive Co-Founder
+Archive Co-Founder,

-I am a collector by nature, finding things on the journey of life.
-As the primary collector for the FATE Archive, my objective is to seek out, to locate and to acquire items for the collection.
-In essence to preserve clothing that may be studied, appreciated, or understood.
 With this ethos in mind, my work for FATE addresses the collection and conservation of garments which represent unique or interesting moments in the histories of fashion, clothing, textiles and production.
 The focus here is on material culture, not anything or everything, but a wide range of things which hold historic value and are also relevant today.
 Our shared vision is to build an archive that should be interesting in the future and maintain value in knowledge.
-Both personally and professionally I enjoy uncovering new acquisitions which can become a part of the FATE resource.
+Both personally and professionally I enjoy uncovering new acquisitions which can become a part of the FATE resource."

 Elaine Man